-It’s common knowledge that March 22nd is a special date for ‘A Tribe Called Quest’ fans worldwide, as they mourn and celebrate the life of Phife Dawg annually.
+“Forever” Album Review – It’s common knowledge that March 22nd is a special date for ‘A Tribe Called Quest’ fans worldwide.
+As they mourn and celebrate the life of Phife Dawg annually.
 This year the 6th year anniversary of his passing was met with a special tribute by the NY Knicks at Madison Square Garden during their game against the Atlanta Hawks.
-Nutshell pt.2 was blasted across the infamous Arena screens helping to promote the release of the long anticipated posthumous solo album: “Forever” which was finally shared to the world on the same date March 22nd.
+Nutshell pt.2 was blasted across the infamous Arena screens.
+Helping to promote the release of the long-anticipated posthumous solo album: “Forever” which was finally shared with the world on the same date March 22nd.

-The Trini Gladiator wanted that ‘boom bap’ sound which the award winning 9th Wonder provided on “Only A Coward”, whilst Khrysis fused hip hop with R&B for “Falling Back” featuring Rapsody & Renee Neufville of Zhane.
-Phife’s 2014 “Dear Dilla” gets a new reprise, with additional production and a hook sung by his bandmate Q-TIP echoing the sentiment of how we all miss both Dilla & Phife.
+The Trini Gladiator wanted that ‘boom bap’ sound that the award-winning 9th Wonder provided on “Only A Coward”.
+Whilst Khrysis fused hip hop with R&B for “Falling Back” featuring Rapsody & Renee Neufville of Zhane.
+Phife’s 2014 “Dear Dilla” gets a new reprise.
+With additional production and a hook sung by his bandmate Q-TIP echoing the sentiment of how we all miss both Dilla & Phife.

-Busta Rhymes, Maseo, Redman make sure we get some of those classic hip hop feels especially on “French Kiss Trois” which has been a steady favorite since it was released as a 2nd single on Sept 2nd 2021, followed on the album by “2 Live Forever” and “Forever” bringing the recording to a close in a way that feels like a eulogy and cementing that this release goes way deeper than just another album.
+Busta Rhymes, Maseo, Redman make sure we get some of those classic hip hops feels especially on “French Kiss Trois” which has been a steady favorite since it was released as the 2nd single on Sept 2nd, 2021.
+Followed on the album by “2 Live Forever” and “Forever” bringing the recording to a close in a way that feels like a eulogy and cementing that this release goes way deeper than just another album.

-This Phife Dawg project is unfinished business, a letter to his fans, a final farewell to loved ones and the foundation of his legacy for his kids to look back on and feel proud.
-The many layers weaved into this album, the stories surrounding it, different moments over the years, yes indeed DJ Rasta Roots and all involved have done a heartfilled job in making the album feel like home, for home is where the heart is and Malik the 5-foot Freak is sending us his fire bars from eternity, so we all may echo the chant “Phife Forever!”
+This Phife Dawg project is unfinished business, a letter to his fans, a final farewell to loved ones and the foundation of his legacy for his kids to look back on and feel proud of.
+The many layers weaved into this album, the stories surrounding it, and different moments over the years.
+Yes indeed DJ Rasta Roots and all involved have done a heart-filled job in making the album feel like home, for home is where the heart is and Malik the 5-foot Freak is sending us his fire bars from eternity, so we all may echo the chant “Phife Forever!”